With the Brexit deadline on the horizon at the time of writing, we look at some of the areas which could affect the farming community.

 • Unlike the short-term labour mentioned above, these are permanent staff and highly skilled at their roles.
 We do not have homegrown labour that is willing and able to carry out these jobs.

-Without delving further into potato growing, Christmas trees & forestry, or fish farming amongst others, we can see that there are many questions which have not yet been addressed.
+Without delving further into potato growing, Christmas trees & forestry, or fish farming amongst others, we can see that there are many questions that have not yet been addressed.

 Without solutions to these concerns, the Agricultural Industry is at an impasse.